A huge thank-you to PageStreet YA and the author for this arc of Wind Daughter (Echo North #2) by Joanna Ruth Meyer.

 Fast forward several years and I’ve not only read all of Joanna’s books, but her last release, Into the Heartless Wood, is the book that I consider my favorite of all time (high praise, coming from someone who reads over 100 books a year, I tell ya)!
 When I found out that there was going to be a sequel to Echo North, I let out the most ridiculous squeal of excitement!
 I knew that Wind Daughter was going to be a phenomenal companion novel and I truly couldn’t wait to get my hands on it – which happened sooner than I anticipated.

 The publisher was kind enough to send over an advanced copy for me to read and review.
 After rereading Echo North in February, it was so much fun to dive straight into the sequel and fall in love with the magical world and characters all over again.
-Wind Daughter will be released on May 17, 2022.
+Wind Daughter is released on July 12, 2022.
 Keep on reading to see what I thought about this book and how it lived up to my love for the first installment.